Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Medicare

 As a Special Category Visa holder, you will be eligible to apply for Medicare.
 This can be done either by filling out a form, or through your myGov account.
-For this, you’ll need to provide proof that you plan to live in Australia for at least 6 months, or have applied for PR.
-Once you have applied for this, you can get started on finding a family GP who you and your kids will be comfortable with for however long you stay.
+For this, you’ll need to provide proof that you plan to live in Australia for at least 6 months.
+Once you have applied, you’ll be issued a Medicare card, which will also give you access to services like the Australian Immunisation Register.

 Drivers Licence